Abby010/airtable-clone/README.md

 ---

 ## In Progress
+- [ ] Vercel deployment with environment variables
 - [ ] Ability to create tables inside bases
 - [ ] Show default rows/columns on new table creation
 - [ ] Use Faker.js to populate data